hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 * A Hexpm account for every person who will use SSO.
 * Existing organization membership for every person who will link an SSO identity.

-Open the Hexpm organization dashboard, select **SSO**, and keep the **Redirect URI** shown there available while configuring Okta.
+Open the Hexpm organization dashboard, select **SSO**, and keep the **Redirect URI** shown there available while configuring your provider.
 The URI ends in the organization name and is unique to this organization, so an organization configured with another organization's URI cannot complete a login.

 ### Create the Okta application